creeper82/Flashcards/README.md

 - Import and export decks

 ## Installation ##
 To simply install and use the app, go to the **Releases** section and install a compressed folder with the newest release.
+Unpack the zip file

-Unpack the zip.
-Inside, you can see a lot of libraries and an executable file (**Flashcards.exe** if you're on Windows), which you should run to use the app
+The folder contains .dll libraries and an executable file (**Flashcards.exe** if you're on Windows).
+You should run the executable file

 There is no automatic installer yet.
-Just put the app folder in any location, and add a shortcut to the .exe file on desktop, if you want to have an easy access to the app.
+Just put the app folder into any location, and add a shortcut to the .exe file on your desktop.
+This way, you will have an easy access to the app.

-The app is self-contained, so there should theoretically be no need to install any additional C# related libraries, but tell me if it doesn't work on your device.
+The app is self-contained, meaning there should theoretically be no need to install anything additionally, but tell me if it doesn't work on your device.

-**Please use [Windows Terminal]**(https://apps.microsoft.com/detail/9N0DX20HK701) for this app (or just set it as default terminal) if you want smooth console experience with no visible lags.
+**Please use [Windows Terminal](https://apps.microsoft.com/detail/9N0DX20HK701)** for this app (or just set it as default terminal), if you want a smooth console experience with no visible lags.
 This applies to pre-Windows 11 users, as Windows Terminal is not installed yet by default

 ### Linux note ###
 There is a release build for Linux.
 It should work (permit execution and execute the Flashcards file), but I prefer to focus on the Windows version